chrismblinn/eSearch/README.md

 ## Version Updates

+Version 3.1.5 - 1/22/2013
+* Fixed bug when user does not have ANY layer setup for spatial search.
+* Fixed more layer symbology issues.
+* Added configuration options for selecting buffer units and distance from xml.

 Version 3.1.4 - 1/15/2013
 * Fixed a bug when you clear the results and then choose add to results and make a selection.